CusYaBasic/FoodSite/README.md

 * JWT for security
 * Sessions and cookies
 * Basic index page with header and sidebar
+* News tab with news page which grabs news from the MySQL database

 ## Media:
 ### Login: